psshyu/dataviscourse-GeochemOilandGas/README.md

 - Process book (.pdf)
 - Feedback Excersise (.pdf)
-- /Data: Contains the geospatial table for the geochemical samples and the table containing the geochemical description of the samples.
+- /Data: Contains the geospatial table for the geochemical samples and the table containing the geochemical description of those samples.
 - /img: Reference images (from our design) that we use to guide our implementation.
 - /js: Contains the js code for this project.